 Ida Delaney was born in Belle Cote, Inverness County, Cape Breton, NS.
-She taught school before entering St. Francis Xavier University in 1929 from where she graduated with the Bachelor of Arts degree summa cum laude in 1932.
-The following year she received a Master of Arts degree in economics from there.
+She taught school before entering St. Francis Xavier University in 1929 from where she graduated with a Bachelor of Arts degree summa cum laude in 1932.
+The following year she received a Master of Arts degree in economics.
 She then taught school at St. John’s Academy, New Glasgow, NS.